liviaellen/engagementdetector/README.md

+This Repo is not maintained anymore.
+I will update it with a better code organization soon!

 **Student Engagement Detection System in E-Learning Environment using OpenCV and CNN**

 The student engagement detection system works by detecting student eye gaze and facial expression using OpenCV technology, FER-2013 dataset and CNN (convolutional neural network) method, receiving input through video file input or real-time webcam feed.
 The system will report on